citrix/workspace-linux-oem-guide/docs/customize.md

 HDX RealTime Webcam Video Compression is the default mechanism for video conferencing applications.
 The video input is provided by the webcam to the user device and the application runs on the server.
 This feature lets webcam input on the device communicate with the application on the server.

-You can specify how Receiver encodes webcam data.
+You can specify how Workspace app encodes webcam data.
 Both H.264 and Theora codecs are supported.
 By default, Theora encoding is enabled.

 **Important**: To ensure this feature works, install any appropriate webcam drivers on the user device.

 #### Theora encoding

-Citrix Receiver uses a GStreamer element to encode webcam output on the user device using the Theora codec.
+Citrix Workspace app uses a GStreamer element to encode webcam output on the user device using the Theora codec.
 This is theoraenc and is included in GStreamer's Base Plugins collection.

 The following GStreamer pipeline is used for Theora encoding with HDX RealTime Webcam Video Compression: v4l2src > ffmpegcolorspace > videoscale > capsfilter > theoraenc > appsink